Easy classification and structuring

 Working with multiple BIM models from different authors can be a challenge.
-Combining models with different terminology can dramatically limit the flow of information and hinder model validation.
-With BIMcollab ZOOM‘s Smart Properties this can be solved easily.
+Combining models that use different terminology can dramatically limit the flow of information and hinder model validation.
+With BIMcollab Zoom’s Smart Properties you can solve this problem easily.
 Classify and restructure BIM data without the need of asking authors to change their models.

-Smart Properties also improve and speed up your workflow.
-Because Smart Properties structure BIM data centrally, they can be used everywhere.
-For example, to drive Smart views, Clash rules and Lists.
-Therefore, the data only needs to be structured once and not for every model check again.
+Smart Properties improve and speed up your workflow.
+As Smart Properties structure BIM data centrally, they can be used everywhere.
+For example, use them to drive Smart Views, Clash rules and Lists.
+Data only needs to be structured once and not for every model check again.

 Simplify your BIM protocol

-It’s impossible to include every detail in your BIM protocol to prevent modelers from unknowingly making mistakes.
-When adding data to a BIM model, different languages, abbreviations and typos are inevitable.
-In order to smooth out these differences, you can define Smart Properties, to get a predictable outcome for consistent model validation.
+It is impossible to include every detail in your BIM protocol to prevent modelers from unknowingly making mistakes.
+When adding data to a BIM model, different languages, abbreviations, and typos are inevitable.
+To smooth out these differences, you can define Smart Properties to achieve a predictable outcome for consistent model validation.

 Another problem is that values can be found in different attributes for different elements.
-For example, for one element volume is defined in base quantities, and for another element it’s located under dimensions.
-With Smart Properties you can create a common value for each element, which will be easier when extracting data with Lists.
+For example, for one element. volume is defined in base quantities, whereas for another element it is located under dimensions.
+With Smart Properties you can create a common value for each element, making it easier to extract data with Lists.

 Create your own classification system

 In cases where object properties describe a subset of your model, you can use Smart Properties to create a classification system.
-For example, you can set criteria as: walls that are both load bearing and internal, get a new value in your Smart Property of ’22.2x core structure’.
+For instance, you can set criteria such as ‘walls that are both load bearing and internal, get a new value in your Smart Property of ’22.2x core structure’.

 Enrich received BIM data

 In some cases, it’s convenient to sort or collect components based on a set of values.
-With Smart Properties you can do this by creating a ‘collection’ based on certain conditions.
+With Smart Properties you can create a ‘collection’ based on certain conditions.
 For example, beams shorter than 5 meters are put in a collection called ‘short’ and beams longer than 5 meters in a collection called ‘long’.
 This allows you to enrich received BIM data according to your needs.

-Note that Smart Properties are highly dynamic: when a value changes and no longer meets the conditions, the Smart Property changes as well.
+Note that Smart Properties are highly dynamic: if a value changes and no longer meets the conditions, the Smart Property changes as well.

 “Smart Properties really fill the gap when you receive a model which is not perfect, but you must go on.
-Great advance for OpenBIM!”– Daniel García, BIM Manager GCA Architects
+Great advance for OpenBIM!”